joshivanhoe/halfspace/README.md

 print(status, model.objective_value)
 ```

-### Troubleshooting
+## Troubleshooting

-Q: The solver is converging too slowly.
-What can I do to improve this?
+*Q: The solver is converging too slowly.
+What can I do to improve this?*

+A: Here are few tips to improve solve times:
-- Improve the initial query point
+- Improve the initial query point using problem-specific knowledge.
+In general, the closer the initial query point is to the optimal solution, the fewer iterations should be required for convergence.
-- Tune the update smoothing parameter
--
+- Tune the `smoothing` parameter, which affects query point updates.
+For some problems, increasing this parameter can dampen query point oscillation, thereby improving convergence.
+However, if this parameter is set too high, this can also slow down convergence as the updates become too conservative.
+Consequently, it may be necessary to experiment with a range of values.
+- If a feasible solution is 'good enough' for your application, specify the `max_iters_no_improvement` argument when you call the `optimize` method to prevent wasting time closing the optimality gap.
+- Review if any integrality constraints can be relaxed.

-Q: The solution to my problem that the solver has output seems wrong.
-What are some common mistakes that could cause this?
+*Q: The solution to my problem that the solver has output seems wrong.
+What are some common mistakes that could cause this?*

 A: The cutting plane algorithm only works for convex programs and mixed-integer convex programs.
 Double-check that the formulation of your problem is indeed convex.
-Otherwise, if you're computing the gradients analytically, double-check that the formula is correct.
+Otherwise, if you're computing the gradients analytically, also double-check that the formula is correct.
+If you believe erroneous behaviour is instead caused by a bug, please submit an [issue](https://github.com/joshivanhoe/halfspace/issues/new).

 ## Development